awsdocs/amazon-chime-user-guide/doc_source/chime-web-app.md

 This option is recommended if you are already dialed in using a phone, or if you're in the same room with another attendee who is already connected to audio on their computer\.

 The Amazon Chime web application uses your default audio device\.
 If you use Mozilla Firefox to join your meeting, you can select a different audio input source in your browser's settings\.

-## Additional Features in the Amazon Chime Web Application<a name="web-app-features"></a>

-The Amazon Chime web application lets you search as you type, preview external content URLs, and use rich text messages formatting, keyboard shortcuts, emojis, and \.gif files\.

-**Search as you type**
-Searches your contacts, conversations, and chat rooms and starts displaying results as you type in the search bar\.
-Press **Enter** to search all content\.

-**External content URL previews**
-Shows a preview of content, such as titles, descriptions, or thumbnails, when pasting URLs to external sites\.

-**Rich text support**
-Supports formatting, such as bold, lists, or heading levels, in messages you send to other web application users\.
-To send a rich text message, type `/md` and then compose your message using [markdown syntax](http://commonmark.org/help)\.

-**Keyboard shortcuts**
-Type `Ctrl + /` to view Windows shortcuts, or `cmd + /` to view macOS shortcuts\.

-**Emoji and \.gif support**
-To insert an emoji, choose **Pick an emoji** next to the chat input field\.
-Upload saved \.gif files into the chat input field to play it inline, or use markdown to display \.gif files from the web\.

-**Note**
-If Amazon Chime users aren't using the web application, they see messages in plain text\.

 ## Unsupported Features in the Amazon Chime Web Application<a name="web-app-unsupported"></a>